bxdoan/bxdoan/README.md

 <div align="center">

-> Dream big and dare to fail.
+> Power comes in response to a need, not a desire.
+You have to create that need.

-> — Norman Vaughan —
+> — Goku —

 </div>